michelled/weavly.org/src/activities/what-are-directions-to-me.md

 ## Tips

-* If a learner struggles with identifying the correct direction, let the learner say the incorrect answer and then provide the correction.
-On subsequent attempts, try to provide verbal or physical prompts to engage participation.
+* If a learner struggles with identifying the correct direction, let the learner say the incorrect answer and then provide the correct answer.
+Try to provide verbal or physical prompts to engage participation on subsequent attempts.
 * Use colored bracelets or stickers to support left and right to be remembered.
-Red and yellow are good choices for individuals with CVI.
+Red and yellow are good choices for individuals with cortical visual impairment
 * Repetition is key for learning directions with physical movement.
-Try to reinforce with other activities with directions.
+Try to reinforce with other activities with directions

 ## Skill Development

+* Directional
-* Directions
+* Spatial